stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * Shape those ideas and opportunities
 * Share global best practices (we, or our partners, aim to add value here without compromising the confidentiality or IP of other clients)

-This Workshop B aligns the leadership team on how to evolve their _one digital workspace_, providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading your OKRs org-wide.
+Workshop B aligns the leadership team on evolving their _one digital workspace_, providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading OKRs org-wide.

 ## implement OKRs - regrouping